-The Cheoah Ranger District covers around 120,000 acres in the Graham and Swain counties of NC.
+The Cheoah Ranger District covers around 120,000 acres in Graham County and Swain County of NC.
 Included in this section is the Cheoah Point Recreation Area, which has a designated swimming area on Santeetlah Lake.

 The Appalachian Trail in North Carolina passes through this district, and is part of some 300 miles of Cheoah trail systems for Nantahala National Forest hiking.

 The Cherohala Skyline is a great road trip for taking in vistas of the forest, and the Joyce Kilmer Memorial Forest is one of the few spots in the east to see true old-growth forest that survived the logging era.

 Location: NC 28N • Phone: 828-479-6431 • Official Website

 Located less than five miles from the Fontana Dam, Cable Cove is more of a boat launch than a campground these days.
 It’s been shut down for a while now due to aging facilities.

 The area still offers lake and pond fishing.
 There’s also an easy NC hiking trail, Cable Cove Nature Trail (1 mile), and a largely abandoned trail, the Cable Gap Trail, which may be impassible these days due to downed trees.

 Nonetheless, Cable Cove is still listed on the National Forest Service website as a campground.